JasonDJung/ESP32-C3-Devboard/documentation/cad-tutorial.md

 * Have a PCB that can be used as a reference design for their capstone projects.

 ## Schematic Guide:

 First thing is to download KiCad: https://www.kicad.org Create a new project called `[netid]_esp32c3DevBoard` and open `[netid]_esp32c3DevBoard.sch`.

 ### Microcontroller Setup

 When designing a PCB with a microcontroller unit (MCU), the best place to start is its datasheet.
 For this particular assignment, the MCU used will be an ESP32-C3.
 Its datasheet can be found in the following link. https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf

 Hit `a` to open the component add dialog.
-Search "ESP32-C3" for an ESP32-C3 in an QFN package and click "ok" to place the part.
+Search `ESP32-C3` for an ESP32-C3 in an QFN package and click `ok` to place the part.

 <figure align="center">
   <img src="Images/schematics/mcu.png" alt="ESP32-C3 Selection" />